TeV Gamma-Rays from the Low-Luminosity Active Galactic Nucleus NGC 4278: Implications for the Diffuse Neutrino Background: SED Modeling

 As demonstrated in Section~\ref{sec:model_jet}, a moderately relativistic jet with a Lorentz factor of $\sim 3-4$ is favored for pure leptonic radiation; therefore, proton injection, is typically required in the sub-relativistic winds.

 Power-law distributions are assumed for both electron and proton injection, $Q_{e(p)} \propto \gamma_{e(p)}^{-s} \exp(-\gamma_{e(p)}/\gamma_{e(p),\rm max})$, where $\gamma_p = E_p / (m_p c^2)$ is the proton Lorentz factor defined by the proton energy $E_p$.
 We model the isotropic radiation from the wind, characterized by the energy dissipation radius $R_{\rm diss}$ and magnetic field strength $B_{\rm diss}$, and use the electron (proton) luminosity $L_e$ ($L_p$) to normalize the injection rate.
 We fix the minimum proton energy to its rest-mass energy, $E_{p,\rm min} = m_p c^2$, and treat the maximum proton energy, $E_{p,\rm max} = \gamma_{p,\rm max} m_p c^2$, as a free parameter.
 In this scenario, the electron luminosity is weakly constrained, since synchrotron emission from injected electrons typically peaks at low energies, such as the radio to optical bands, whereas electromagnetic cascades induced by secondary particles produced in $p\gamma$ (photomeson) interactions extend from the X-ray to the $\gamma$-ray bands.
-In particular, we obtain only upper limits on $L_e$, which are set jointly by (1) the upper limits from archival radio observations and (2) constraints from TeV $\gamma$-ray measurements, since a higher synchrotron peak would render the wind optically thick to TeV $\gamma$-rays due to $\gamma\gamma$ attenuation.
-Therefore, to make the parameter scan computationally feasible (noting that lepto-hadronic simulations until steady state can be time-consuming), the parameters $\gamma_{e,\rm min} = m_p/m_e \sim 10^3$, $\gamma_{e,\rm max} = 10^6$, and $s = 2$ are fixed.
+In particular, we obtain only upper limits on $L_e$, which are set jointly by (1) the upper limits from archival radio observations and (2) constraints from TeV $\gamma$-ray measurements, since a higher synchrotron peak would render the wind optically thick to TeV $\gamma$-rays due to $\gamma\gamma$ attenuation\footnote{{Because the $\gamma\gamma$ attenuation threshold scales inversely with target photon energy, $\sim 2.2$ eV external photons dominate absorption at $\sim 100$ GeV, while lower-energy photons from injected electrons can strongly attenuate TeV emission.}}.
+To make the parameter scan computationally feasible (noting that lepto-hadronic simulations until steady state can be time-consuming), the parameters $\gamma_{e,\rm min} = m_p/m_e \sim 10^3$, $\gamma_{e,\rm max} = 10^6$, and $s = 2$ are fixed.

 The parameter scan scheme is outlined as follows: we first vary $R_{\rm diss}$, $L_p$, $B_{\rm diss}$, and $E_{p,\rm max}$ freely to fit the X-ray and $\gamma$-ray measurements; we then gradually increase $L_e$ from $10^{40}~\rm erg~s^{-1}$ to $10^{42}~\rm erg~s^{-1}$ until either the radio constraints or the requirement that the wind remains optically thin to TeV photons is no longer satisfied, thereby determining its upper limit.
 The range of each parameter can be found in Appendix \ref{app:fitting} (Table \ref{tab:ranges}).